awsdocs/amazon-eks-user-guide/doc_source/eks-connector.md

 ## Amazon EKS Connector considerations<a name="connect-cluster-reqts"></a>

-The following should be considered when using Amazon EKS Connector\.
+Consider the following when using Amazon EKS Connector\.
 + You must have administrative privileges to the Kubernetes cluster prior to registering the cluster to Amazon EKS\.
 + The Amazon EKS Connector must run on Linux 64\-bit \(x86\) worker nodes\.
 ARM worker nodes are not supported\.
 + The worker nodes in your Kubernetes cluster must have outbound access to the `ssm.` and `ssmmessages.` Systems Manager endpoints\.
 For more information, see [Systems Manager endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html) in the *AWS General Reference*\.